 We’ll talk more about protein supplement products – specifically, protein coffee creamers – after a brief look at coffee.

 The Health Benefits of Coffee

-Caffeine is a central nervous system stimulant, so it provides a temporary energy boost whose perceived effects are enhanced by the release of the “happy hormone” dopamine.
+Caffeine is a central nervous system stimulant, so it provides a temporary energy boost.
+Its perceived effects are enhanced by its ability to stimulate the release of the “happy hormone” dopamine.
 It also blocks the effects of a neurotransmitter called adenosine, which is responsible for telling the body when it should feel tired.

-Those are not the only effects that coffee may provide.
-It’s been linked to a number of health benefits.
+Those aren’t the only positive effects that coffee provides.
+It’s been linked to many health benefits, too.

 - Caffeine has been shown to lower the risk for degenerative neurological diseases like Parkinson’s and Alzheimer’s, and moderate coffee drinkers may have a lower risk of cognitive decline.

 - High levels of coffee consumption have been shown to reduce the risk of heart disease, although it could also boost blood pressure levels.